cbcrc/radiocanadafonts/README.md

 ![Nameplate image](documentation/images/nameplate.png)
 CBC/Radio-Canada is a Canadian Crown corporation serving as the national public radio and television broadcaster.
 The English- and French-language service units of the corporation are commonly known as CBC and Radio-Canada, respectively.

 In early 2017, work started on a custom typeface for use by CBC/Radio-Canada.
 In 2021 this typeface was expanded to cover a wider range of weights and now includes roman and italic variable fonts.
-Work on support for the [Unified Canadian Aboriginal Syllabics](https://en.wikipedia.org/wiki/Canadian_Aboriginal_syllabics) Unicode block is a possibility as this typeface continues to expand.
+Work to include the [Unified Canadian Aboriginal Syllabics](https://en.wikipedia.org/wiki/Canadian_Aboriginal_syllabics) Unicode block into this typeface family continues.

 This project has been selected as a winner at the 2018 Communication Arts Typography competition in the Typeface Design category.

-This typeface family is still under development, and will be coming soon to Google Fonts.
+The latest release is [available on Google Fonts](https://fonts.google.com/specimen/Radio+Canada).

 ## Variable Font Axes